-1) In a saucepan stir together the port, balsamic vinegar, cranberries, shallot or onion, and thyme.
-Simmer until most of the liquid has evaporated, about an hour.
+Cook.
+In a saucepan stir together the port, balsamic vinegar, cranberries, shallot or onion, and thyme.
+Simmer until most of the liquid has evaporated, about 1 hour.
 Don't dry it out.
 This process cooks out most of the alcohol, but there may still be a little left, but nowhere near enough to get anyone tipsy.

-2) Just before serving, stir in the butter until it melts, salt and pepper to taste, the orange zest, and serve warm.
+Serve.
+Just before serving, stir in the butter, salt and pepper to taste, and the orange zest.
+Serve warm.

 Meathead, BBQ Hall of Famer - Founder and publisher of AmazingRibs.com, Meathead is known as the site's Hedonism Evangelist and BBQ Whisperer.
 He is also the author of the New York Times Best Seller "Meathead, The Science of Great Barbecue and Grilling", named one of the "100 Best Cookbooks of All Time" by Southern Living.